 Victor Central School District is seeking nominations for the Athletic Hall of Fame Program.
 Any individual can nominate a potential candidate by completing a Hall of Fame nomination application.
+Applications are available by clicking the link below or may be picked up at the office of Victor's Athletic Director Duane Weimer located in the north wing of the high school.
 Through nomination and committee selection, the VCS Athletic Hall of Fame will recognize individuals who fall under any of the following categories:

 Inductees will be chosen by the VCS Hall of Fame Committee which is comprised of eight voting members representing coaching staff, administration, Board of Education, students and/or community residents.
 The Athletic Director will serve as a permanent member of the Committee.